javl/InstaxBLE/readme.md

 ### Notes on usage

 The final image send to the printer should be a JPEG at a specific size (depends on the printer model, see the list above).
 This script will convert and resize your image if needed, but for best results you might want to prepare the image in the right format yourself.
 Just keep that in mind if you get unexpected results in quality.
 I also don't know what happens when you try to print an image in the wrong orientation.

+### Using InstaxBLE in your own project
+One of the simplest ways to use InstaxBLE in your own project is to put the InstaxBLE folder inside your own project folder and import it:

+    from InstaxBLE.InstaxBLE import InstaxBLE
+    instax = InstaxBLE()
+    # the rest of your script
+    # see the main() function in InstaxBLE.py for an example

 ## Todo / Possible updates: